How common is constipation in children?

-How does Boston Children's Hospital treat constipation?
+How does Boston Children's Hospital approach constipation in children?

 To best understand the cause of your child's constipation, a clinician from the Division of Gastroenterology, Hepatology and Nutrition will assess how serious your child's constipation is by asking if your child:

-has hard or small stools that are difficult or painful to pass
+- has hard or small stools that are difficult or painful to pass

-consistently skips days without having normal bowel movements
+- consistently skips days without having normal bowel movements

-has large, uncharacteristically large stools
+- has uncharacteristically large stools

-has stomach pain, poor appetite, crankiness and/or bleeding from the anus
+- has stomach pain, poor appetite, crankiness and/or bleeding from the anus

-Once the root and/or severity of your child's constipation have been determined, a treatment plan will be designed based on your child's age and personality.
+Once the root and severity of your child's constipation have been determined, a treatment plan will be designed based on your child's age and personality.
 For some, constipation can be corrected by changes in diet, like increasing their intake of water, fiber or fresh fruit.
 Other children may need medications like laxatives or stool softeners to help them go.

 In rare cases, children may need to have an excessive build-up of stool "flushed" from their colon.
 This usually is done with laxatives, suppositories or enemas if needed.

-For more information on constipation or to speak with a member of Boston Children's Division of Gastroenterology, Hepatology and Nutrition, please call 617-355-6058.
+For more information on constipation or to speak with a member of Boston Children's Division of Gastroenterology, Hepatology and Nutrition, please call 617-355-6058617-355-6058.